GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 images.

 ## Inconclusion

+My view on what constitutes a good design is subject to change, but this is where it's at now.

 This article was more ambitious in its early drafts, but that was preventing me from finishing it.
 Ironically, there was a portion